antoinekraska/Cmacc-Paris2/Doc/S/About/Landing.md

 AboutUs.sec= Hello There !
 We are a group of French Students at Paris II Assas University seeking to make a change and currently collaborating with Common Accord !

-CmAbqc.sec= <a href="http://commonaccord.org">If you want to look further into Common Accord's work</a>
+CmAbqc.sec= <a href="http://commonaccord.org">If you want to look further into CommonAccord's work</a>

 WhatWeDo.sec=We have already started working on different types of files and documents.
 Our work mostly consists in converting them as well as automatizing those files.
 You can therefore look into <a href="http://deux.commonaccord.org/index.php?action=list&file=/GH/Paris2/Jurismatic/">Jurismatic</a> as well as <a href="http://deux.commonaccord.org/index.php?action=list&file=/GH/Paris2/WeAgree/">WeAgree</a> to see what we have done so far !